Generative random latent features models and statistics of natural images: Data patterns and distributions of observables

 \subsection{Data patterns}

-We give a description of the data patterns obtained in different regimes of the parameter $\beta_U$ and consider both the case where $\ld\sim O(1)$ and the case $\ld\sim O(N)$.
-In Figs.~\ref{fig:fig1},~\ref{fig:fig2} (b) we visualise data patterns by presenting the pairwise correlation of the variables.
-We use the centroid clustering algorithm in Python's SciPy library \cite{Scipy_centroid} to group variables hierarchically based on their correlations, and we plot the correlation matrices with variables ordered accordingly.
-The dendrograms above the correlation matrices detail the structure of the hierarchical clusters.
-The following are the typical patterns observed in the data.
+We give a description of the data patterns obtained in different regimes of the parameter $\beta_U$.
+We consider both the case when $\ld\sim O(1)$ and when $\ld\sim O(N)$.
+In Figs.~\ref{fig:fig2} (a) and~\ref{fig:fig3} (a), we show the typical draws from the Dirichlet distribution, and in Figs.~\ref{fig:fig2} (b) and~\ref{fig:fig3} (d), we visualise data patterns by presenting the pairwise correlation of the samples for these draws.
+We plot the correlation matrices with samples ordered using the nearest neighbour clustering~\cite{SciPy_nearest_neighbour}, which group the samples hierarchically based on their correlations.
+The dendrograms above the correlation matrices illustrate the hierarchical clustering.
+Below we describe typical patterns observed in the data.

-\emph{Clusters}, Fig.~\ref{fig:fig1} (left column), emerge for $\ld\sim O(1)$ and $\beta_U\ll 1$.
-Here each column of the coefficient matrix $\mathbf U$ is concentrated on a single bin.
-Thus out of $\ld$ features, a single feature is assigned to each variable, and each feature defines a separate cluster.
+\emph{Clusters}, Fig.~\ref{fig:fig2} (left column), emerge for $\ld\sim O(1)$ and $\beta_U\ll 1$.
+Here each column of the coefficient matrix $\mathbf U$ is concentrated on a single feature, and each feature defines a separate cluster.
 The clusters are clearly visible in the correlation matrix.
-The dendrogram shows that the cluster are clearly separated, and each includes multiple variables.
+The dendrogram shows that the cluster are clearly separated, and each cluster includes multiple samples.

-\emph{Overlapping clusters}, Fig.~\ref{fig:fig1} (middle), are visible for $\ld\sim O(1)$ and $\ld\beta_U\sim O (1)$.
-Here multiple features contribute to each variable.
-The correlation structure between variables becomes fuzzy, and variables may belong to more than one cluster.
-The dendrogram reveals groups of variables of different sizes and varying cluster distances.
+\emph{Overlapping clusters}, Fig.~\ref{fig:fig2} (middle), are visible for $\ld\sim O(1)$ and $\ld\beta_U\sim O (1)$.
+Here, $O(1)$ features contribute to each sample.
+The correlation structure between samples becomes fuzzy, and samples may belong to more than one cluster.
+The dendrogram reveals groups of samples of different sizes and varying cluster distances.

-\emph{Uniform mixing}, Fig.~\ref{fig:fig1} (right), describes the regime $\ld\sim O(1)$ and $\beta_U\gg 1$.
-All of the $\ld$ latent features contribute approximately uniformly to each variable, and all the variables are, therefore, highly correlated.
-The dendrogram confirms that there is effectively a single cluster of variables (note that the scale of correlation distances is $10^{-3}$ in this subplot).
+\emph{Uniform mixing}, Fig.~\ref{fig:fig2} (right), describes the regime $\ld\sim O(1)$ and $\beta_U\gg 1$.
+All of the $\ld$ latent features contribute approximately uniformly to each sample, and all the samples are, therefore, highly correlated.
+The dendrogram confirms that there is effectively a single cluster of samples (note that the scale of cluster correlation distances is $10^{-3}$ in this subplot).